25 Best Things to Do in Hyannis, MA

 The tent theater is owned by South Shore Playhouse Associates.

-Cape Cod Maritime Museum
+Tour the Cape Cod Maritime Museum

 The Cape Cod Maritime Museum is a focal place for learning about the maritime customs and history of the Cape and Islands.